bits-and-bots/lessons/README.md

 ```

 The resulting pdf files for that will be placed in the newly created out folder.

+#### Windows
+If you want to build all the lessons at once, you can use the included powershell script to compile lessons.

+To compile all the lessons in your terminal, you can
+1. right click on `win-compile-all.ps1` and select "Run with PowerShell"
+or
+2. navigate to the project directory using Windows PowerShell and run `.\win-compile-all.ps`

 #### Editing the Code